 Instructions

-- About 1 hour before you plan to cook, remove bottle of JUST Egg from the refrigerator to warm up.
+- About 1 hour before you plan to cook, remove the carton of JUST Egg from the refrigerator to warm up.
 If using frozen corn, place in a bowl to thaw.

 - Preheat oven to 350 degrees F, and oil a 9-inch (2 quart) square baking dish.

-- In a small bowl stir together the flour, sugar, baking powder, and salt.
+- In a small bowl whisk together the flour, sugar, baking powder, and salt.

-- Add 3 cups corn to the prepared baking dish, and pour the batter over top.
-Use a spoon to ensure corn is evenly dispersed around dish.
-If desired, sprinkle remaining ½ cup corn on top.
+- Pour into the prepared dish, and use a spoon to make sure the corn is evenly dispersed.
+If desired, sprinkle the remaining ½ cup corn on top.
 Bake uncovered for 50 to 55 minutes or until set in the center and golden on top.
+Serve warm.

 Notes